DOI-USGS/asc-public-docs/docs/how-to-guides/isis-developer-guides/contributing-to-isis.md

 # Contributing to ISIS
-This document serves as a concise guide to contribute to ISIS.
+This document serves as a concise guide on how to contribute to ISIS.

 ## Build ISIS
 Begin by referring to our [Developing ISIS3 with CMake](./developing-isis3-with-cmake.md) page for instructions on setting up a local clone of ISIS and configuring an Anaconda environment for building.
 Once you've followed the steps outlined there, you'll have a local build of ISIS ready for development.